g-rden/wbb-uinput/README.md

 # wbb-uinput

-Creates a controller with the inputs of the Wii Balance Board.
-No drivers or other programs needed!!!
+Creates a uinput controller with the inputs of the Wii Balance Board.
+No drivers or other programs needed.
+Works on Raspberry Pis too.

 # Prerequisites
 Connect the Wii Balance Board via Bluetooth.
 If the blue light stays on the Board is connected.
 Use `ls /dev/input` to find out which one the board is.
 It should be the /dev/input/event* with the highest number e.g. `/dev/input/event23`.
 Compile (e.g. `c99 wbb-uinput.c -o c99 wbb-uinput`) or use a binary from the release.